networknt/light-doc/content/en/style/light-spa-4j/stateless-auth.md

 ### Session Control

 As you can see, we don't have a session object on the server side for each user, but we can maintain the user session with the access token and refresh token cookies.
-The cookieMaxAge is used to control how long the session should be kept.
-It is usually won't exceed 8 hours.
+The expiration time of the access token is used to control how long the session should be kept.
+It is usually won't exceed 15 minutes.
+If you checked remember on the login page, then the refresh token will be kept in cookie for 90 days and it will be used to renew access token until it is expired.

-The access token expires about 10 to 15 minutes configuration on the light-oauth2 server.
-However, the refresh token is issued along with the access token so that the BFF can always renew the access token with the refresh token.
-On the light-oauth2 server, the refresh token is not persisted into a database but only in memory.
-It will expire after 24 hours.
-There is a ticket opened to make this into a database table so that we can support longer expiration time for the refresh token.

 ### Reference App